RealityRipple/PHP-websocket-client/README.md

 # Contribute

-Please let me know if there is any problems with the code.
-Any contributions are accepted, if the code looks nice, not bloated and otherwise reasonable.
+Please make contributions to the origin repository, not this fork.

 # License: MIT: Free